python-gsoc/python-blogs/docs/README.md

 # Python-GSoC Blogging platform

-Blog and management platform for PSF for running GSoC
+Blog and management platform for PSF for running GSoC.
+This system was in use until 2024 but will no longer be maintained.

 ## Build Status